-Question is, how will this effect the Barnes & Noble brand?
+Question is, how will this affect the Barnes & Noble brand?

 Investors are clearly heartened by the announcement.
 Stock in the company jumped 17 percent simply on rumors of the move.
-Investors seem to see Barnes & Noble’s split personality – half retail bookseller, half online retailer – as a negative.
+Investors seem to see the Barnes & Noble brand’s current split personality – half retail bookseller, half online retailer – as a negative.

-How smart is a Barnes & Noble split?
+How smart is a Barnes & Noble brand split?